viviennelim/viviennelim/README.md

-- 👋 Hi, I am a writer and software designer.
+- 👋 Hi, I am a writer and designer.
 - 👀 I’m interested in getting together with software developers to exchange ideas on software development and usability.
 Also open to meetting with ux/cx folks, architects, artists, and other writers to exchange ideas about cultural evolution and application design.
 Two different things, but yes.. my interests are many.
 - 🌱 I am SAFe 5.0 certified, and am also currently learning Python
 - 💞️ I’m looking to collaborate on some application ideas and design initiatives